-The 2013 “Studentessa Matta” Venice Language & Cultural Immersion Tour is a custom designed experience which will give each participant a unique opportunity to explore the city, its art and architecture with experienced teachers and guides.
+The 2013 “Studentessa Matta” Venice Language & Cultural Immersion Tour is a custom-designed experience that will give each participant a unique opportunity to explore the city, its art, and architecture with experienced teachers and guides.
 The tour is ideal for both beginners who want to embark on learning Italian while exploring the charms of Venice, as well as for advanced language learners who want to deepen their understanding of the language & polish their conversation skills with the locals.

 Melissa will provide assistance with all reservations.
 Please contact Melissa directly: email@example.com